 For any complex system that is required to achieve a target goal, for the system to work, each component must contribute towards the goal.
 If the goal is not met, one has to figure out which component needs to be fixed.
 If the goal is met, each component contributed something towards the goal.
 How does one assign the credit for success or failure to a component?

 This problem is called the credit-assignment problem.
-In particular, for the above multi-layer network, how do we adjust the weights, which intrinsics to the whole network, in a way appropriate for learning a given input/output relation?
+In particular, for the above multi-layer network, how do we know which weights to adjust by how much appropriate to learning a given input/output relation?